INTERESTED IN APPLYING? CLICK HERE

-Designed by members of the University of Virginia President’s Commission on Slavery and the University, the institute focuses on historical research, archaeological excavation, and community engagement in Charlottesville, Virginia.
-Rising sophomores, juniors, and seniors (based upon grade status for the coming school year) explore the early history of the University by getting hands-on experience with archival records, by rolling up their sleeves as they work on an archaeological dig, and by learning–through community service–how the U.Va. story had an impact on the surrounding community.
+Designed by members of the University of Virginia President’s Commission on Slavery and the University, the institute encourages critical thinking while students learn about both the University’s past and the modern-day legacies of slavery.
+Students explore the early history of the University by getting hands-on experience with archival records, by rolling up their sleeves on an archaeological dig where enslaved people lived and worked, and by learning–through community engagement–how the U.Va. story had an impact on the surrounding area.
 Students, in addition to collegiate skill-building, get the full U.Va. experience–living in dorms, eating in dining halls, meeting new friends, and exploring the Jefferson-designed school.

 The inaugural camp ran from June 26 to July 1, 2016.
-To learn about the 2016 camp, please read this CSI post.
+To learn about the 2016 camp, please read this CSI post

 .
 The 2017 camp ran June 25-June 30, 2017, with 35 students participating.
 Watch 2017 students talk about their experiences in this short video

 The 2018 camp will run June 23-June 29, 2018.

 INTERESTED IN APPLYING?
 CLICK HERE for the application!